ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

     ["a", "b", "c", "d", "e", "f", "g"]

 Queries:

+The following examples show the array slice selector in use by a child segment.

 | Query | Result | Result Paths | Comment |
 | :---: | ------ | :----------: | ------- |